omnetpp/docs.omnetpp.org/tictoc/index.md

 can be omitted to leave the parameter at default.
 Here we set the description figure's font to bold.

 By default the text in `lasthopcount` is static, but we'll change it when a message arrives.
-This is done in @ref txc17.cc, in the `handleMessage()` function.
+This is done in <a srcfile="tictoc/code/txc17.cc"/>, in the `handleMessage()` function.

 @dontinclude txc17.cc
 @skipline hasGUI